Link with XFdtd

 Optenni Lab Licensing

-Optenni Lab is available as node-locked and floating license options.
-In addition, you may either purchase the license and then pay yearly maintenance fees to get access to the most recent version, or lease the software on a yearly basis.
+Optenni Lab is available as node-locked and floating network license options.
+The licenses are available for annual lease, or as perpetual seats with yearly (optional) maintenance.
 Please contact us at info (at) optenni.com to get further information.

 Optenni Lab — Tunable matching circuits